Bricktech2000/Notes/notes/rhetorical-question.md

 # Rhetorical Question

-> rhetorical questions are questions that aren't meant to be answered, but rather to make a point — Zoom A.M.
+> rhetorical questions are questions that aren't meant to be answered, but rather to make a point &mdash; Zoom A.M.
 Meekyle Mondal

 notice the difference between rhetorical questions and open-ended (discussion) questions.